Cold Water Immersion Safety and Timing Tips Explained

 Key Cold Water Safety Considerations

 Cold water safety is paramount.
 Never underestimate the power of cold water.
+Even brief exposure can create strong physiological reactions, so a slow and controlled approach is essential.
 Here’s what to keep in mind:

 • Know Your Limits: Listen to your body.
 If you feel dizzy, nauseous, or excessively uncomfortable, get out immediately.